A student captures video of Indigenous leaders at a news conference

 To be eligible, applicants must:

-• Be a NAJA member
+• Be a IJA member

 • Have a bachelor’s degree in any discipline from a regionally accredited institution prior to the fall semester